Nevenall/ghosting-the-edge/docs/typography guidelines.markdown

 ## En Dash –

-En-dashes are used to separate the name and mechanics parts of stunts and also to indicate a numeric range.
-Pages 21–34.
+En-dashes are used to indicate a numeric range.
+For example​—Pages 21–34.

 ## Em Dash ​—

-The Em-dash is used in Ghosting the Edge text in place of a :
+The Em-dash is commonly used in Ghosting the Edge text in place of a : to separate a word and a description.
+It is used without spaces, or with a thin space if needed.

 ## Containers